-Once youth have completed 10th grade, they must take an exam to gain access to upper secondary school (grades 11 and 12).
-Upper secondary school offers students a chance to concentrate on one area of study, such as science, commerce and arts/humanities.
+Once youth have completed 10th grade, they must take an exam to gain access to post-secondary school (grades 11 and 12).
+Post-secondary school offers students a chance to concentrate on one area of study, such as science, commerce and arts/humanities.

 In Kolkata, students in grades 1 through 10 attend from January to December, while students in grades 11 through 12 attend from July to June.
 In Delhi, school starts in April and ends in March.

 According to the 2009 Right to Education Act, schooling is free and compulsory for all children from the ages of 6 to 14.
 In Delhi and Kolkata, the majority of sponsored children attend government-run schools.